GaetanLepage/phd-manuscript/sections/3_ssl/1_sota/0_index.typ

 @jenrungrot_cone_2020.
 Although aesthetically appealing, such raw-audio-based approaches remain scarce in the literature.
 Spectral representations are significantly more popular.
-Most notably, the #acr("STFT") is used to compute acoustic signals' magnitude, power, and phase spectrums.
+Most notably, the #acr("STFT") is used to compute acoustic signals' magnitude, power, and phase spectra.
+For example, Chakrabarty et al. @chakrabarty_broadband_2017 have used the phase spectrogram to localize multiple speakers.
 Additionally, interaural (or interchannel) features are commonly used across the literature, such as the aforementioned #acr("ILD"), #acr("IPD"), and #acr("ITD") @viste_binaural_2004 @chakrabarty_broadband_2017 @nguyen_autonomous_2018 @roden_sound_2015.
 Please refer to @sec:simulator:background:binaural for more details on such features.
+Also, the acoustic representations introduced by the classical localization methods remain popular in the deep learning era.
+For instance, Diaz-Guerra @diaz-guerra_robust_2021 @diaz-guerra_direction_2022 proposes to feed #acr("SRP-PHAT") power maps to a #acr("CNN") for performing localization.
 // Ambisonics
 Ambisonics is a format for representing acoustic signals as a spherical harmonic decomposition of the sound field.
 This multi-channel representation is agnostic to the microphone array configuration and encodes the spatial properties of a sound field @grumiaux_survey_2021.
 Those properties are relevant in the context of #acr("SSL").
 Applying the #acr("STFT") to an ambisonic signal can express it in the time-frequency domain.
-Adavanne et al. @adavanne_localization_2019 employ spectrograms of first-order ambisonics to localize and track multiple sound events.
+Adavanne et al. @adavanne_localization_2019, @adavanne_sound_2019 employ spectrograms of first-order ambisonics to localize and track multiple sound events.
 Perotin et al. have conducted a series of works on ambisonics and its application to #acr("SSL")
 @perotin_regression_2019
 @perotin_crnn-based_2018
 @perotin_crnn-based_2019
 @perotin_localisation_2019.
+In @varanasi_deep_2020, Varanasi et al. derive novel spherical harmonic magnitude and phase features for #acr("DoA") estimation.
+These features allow for the separate estimation of the elevation and azimuth, lowering the method's computational cost.
+Compared to #acr("FOA"), which are more common in the literature, the proposed format uses higher-order spherical harmonics (up to the third order), granting an enhanced spatial resolution.

 *Dataset collection*